Course Description

 Web page: http://www.math.uic.edu/~kauffman

 This is a course devoted to writing mathematics, and writing about mathematics.
-You will write three essays, with plenty of time to complete them.
+You will write a number of essays, with plenty of time to complete them.
 We will later make the decisions about when the essays are finally due.
 You will be asked to hand in drafts of each essay and there will be ample feedback and discussion before the work is completed.
 In this way, each essay will give you an opportunity to improve your writing skills.

 While this is a one-class-hour per week course, there will be a lot of work to accomplish.
 This course is an important opportunity for you to improve your ability to write and to communicate.
 Skill in writing and communication is invaluable for all jobs and all professions.